 The Fellowship Scheme is an opportunity for individuals who are enthusiastic about progressing their careers in academia and research.
-As part of the Council’s commitment to diversity and inclusion, this scheme hopes to encourage career progression for academics that are currently underrepresented within our membership.
+As part of the Council’s commitment to diversity and inclusion, this scheme encourages career progression for academics that are currently underrepresented within our membership.

-We have been overwhelmed with the number and quality of applicants to the Council’s first Fellowship Scheme cohort.
-Through a very rigorous selection process, we have now confirmed our 2022 Fellows.
+We were overwhelmed with the number and quality of applicants to the Council’s Fellowship Scheme cohort.
+Our Fellows for 2022/23 were confirmed through a very rigorous selection process.

 The Fellows represent a range of academic and research experience from across the UK, as well as a variety of professions including nursing, midwifery, occupational therapy, operating department practice, physiotherapy, podiatry and radiography.

-Find out more about each of our Fellows below, including why each of them applied to the Scheme and what they hope to gain from it.
+Find out more about each of our Fellows below, including why each of them applied to the Scheme and what they hoped to gain from it.

 Aneesa Admani, London South Bank University

-What are you most looking forward to in the Scheme?
-The opportunity to be mentored and network with deans and other scheme participants will provide a starting point on assessing whether a future role as a dean aligns with my career trajectory.
-Additionally, having access to resources and policy advisor group activities allow me to cultivate a skill set that only an opportunity like the Fellowship Scheme could provide.
+What did you most look forward to in the Scheme?
+The opportunity to be mentored and network with deans and other scheme participants.
+I saw that as providing a starting point on assessing whether a future role as a dean aligns with my career trajectory.
+Additionally, having access to resources and policy advisor group activities would allow me to cultivate a skill set that only an opportunity like the Fellowship Scheme could provide.
 Finally, the ability to meet like-minded who may be on a similar journey to myself and to discuss their challenges and successes.

 Audley Graham, London South Bank University

 Why did you apply to the Fellowship Scheme?
-I have applied for the Fellowship Scheme as it’s an opportunity for me to participate in training and development activities including leadership and strategic thinking that are essential in my career aspirations.
-I am confident that this scheme has the potential to provide a gateway for further development of my career and will also equip me with an array of skills enabling me to make greater contributions by seeking new career challenges and opportunities within healthcare academia.
-For me the Fellowship Scheme is also a great opportunity to work with likeminded individuals on issues of mutual interest.
+I applied for the Fellowship Scheme because it was an opportunity for me to participate in training and development activities including leadership and strategic thinking that are essential in my career aspirations.
+I was confident that this scheme had the potential to provide a gateway for further development of my career and would also equip me with an array of skills enabling me to make greater contributions by seeking new career challenges and opportunities within healthcare academia.
+For me the Fellowship Scheme has been a great opportunity to work with likeminded individuals on issues of mutual interest.

-What are you most looking forward to in the Scheme?
-I am particularly looking forward to the opportunity to be mentored by an experienced individual and learn from their expertise.
-I also anticipate participation in targeted development and learning activities that are aligned with my own career aspirations and goals.
-Likewise, as a minoritised ethnic individual, I look forward to working with a variety of individuals from diverse backgrounds to share in their knowledge and learn from their transferrable skills as well as promote greater inclusion through the deployment of networks.
+What did you most look forward to in the Scheme?
+I particularly looked forward to the opportunity to be mentored by an experienced individual and learn from their expertise.
+I also anticipated participation in targeted development and learning activities that were aligned with my own career aspirations and goals.
+Likewise, as a minoritised ethnic individual, I looked forward to working with a variety of individuals from diverse backgrounds to share in their knowledge and learn from their transferrable skills as well as to promote greater inclusion through the deployment of networks.

 Dezita Taylor-Robinson, Birmingham City University

 Why did you apply to the Fellowship Scheme?
-I applied for the Council’s Fellowship Scheme as I truly believe that it is hard to be what you cannot see.
-I want to continue to develop and utilise my knowledge, experience, and positions to increase positive actions that impact diversity and inclusion within healthcare academia.
+I applied for the Council’s Fellowship Scheme because I truly believed that it is hard to be what you cannot see.
+I wanted to continue to develop and utilise my knowledge, experience, and positions to increase positive actions that impacted diversity and inclusion within healthcare academia.
 The Fellowship Scheme would also help me to raise awareness of the variety of roles and opportunities within the higher education sector and why it is integral that we provide fair and equitable opportunities for development from clinical practice through to higher education institutions.

-What are you most looking forward to in the Scheme?
-I am looking forward to one to one mentorship wit an experienced Council member, as well as attending the Council’s events.
-Being able to engage with resources such as the training series around leadership, strategic thinking and strengthening influence will support me to deliver the innovative thinking, responsiveness, and leadership requirements to ensure departmental and faculty growth, effective long-term partnership working and continual monitoring and action planning when developing the future clinical and academic healthcare workforce.
+What did you most look forward to in the Scheme?
+I looked forward to one to one mentorship with an experienced Council member, as well as attending the Council events.
+I hoped that being able to engage with resources such as the training series around leadership, strategic thinking and strengthening influence would support me to deliver the innovative thinking, responsiveness, and leadership requirements to ensure departmental and faculty growth, effective long-term partnership working and continual monitoring and action planning when developing the future clinical and academic healthcare workforce.

 Diana De, Cardiff University

 Why did you apply to the Fellowship Scheme?
-I applied to the Scheme as I have always had a keen interest in promoting cultural safety and diverse leadership.
-Under the guidance of the Council of Deans of Health, I hope to be able to advance my ongoing work in these areas and create more impact to the race and equality agenda at a more strategic level.
+I applied to the Scheme because I always had a keen interest in promoting cultural safety and diverse leadership.
+Under the guidance of the Council of Deans of Health, I hoped to be able to advance my ongoing work in these areas and create more impact on the race and equality agenda at a more strategic level.

-What are you most looking forward to in the Scheme?
-I’m immensely looking forward to meeting and hearing more from all those who have also been accepted on the Scheme and those involved in the development and delivery of it.
-I’m excited by the potential networking and collaborative opportunities that I could become involved in on a national and perhaps even wider scale.
+What did you most look forward to in the Scheme?
+I immensely looked forward to meeting and hearing more from all those who had also been accepted on the Scheme and those involved in the development and delivery of it.
+I was excited by the potential networking and collaborative opportunities that I could become involved in on a national and perhaps even wider scale.

 Ifrah Salih, Sheffield Hallam University

 Why did you apply to the Fellowship Scheme?
 I am passionate about equality, diversity and inclusion within healthcare and education.
 My career aspirations are to reduce the degree awarding gap within Sheffield Hallam University in my current role and beyond but more importantly to ensure our minoritised students belong.
-Through the fellowship, I aim to develop the skills to navigate through the institution to become a senior leader in the future and becoming a role model for other staff and to drive the EDI work further across the institution, in particular race equity and anti-racism practice.
+Through the fellowship, I aimed to develop the skills to navigate through the institution to become a senior leader, become a role model for other staff and drive the EDI work further across the institution, in particular race equity and anti-racism practice.
 The student experience is extremely important and this will remain my lifelong focus.

-What are you most looking forward to in the Scheme?
-I am looking forward to meeting and networking with other professional staff nationally, where we can share good practice and support each other with our career aspirations.
-I am hoping to use the knowledge and skills I develop with the aim of sharing good practice nationally across the education and healthcare sectors and to support others.
-The Fellowship Scheme will develop my leadership and influencing skills to shift the culture of our institution in relation to EDI in particular race equity to empower our students and their voice.
+What did you most look forward to in the Scheme?
+I am looked forward to meeting and networking with other professional staff nationally, where we could share good practice and support each other with our career aspirations.
+I wanted to use the knowledge and skills I would develop, with the aim of sharing good practice nationally across the education and healthcare sectors and to support others.
+I hoped the Fellowship Scheme would develop my leadership and influencing skills to shift the culture of our institution in relation to EDI in particular race equity to empower our students and their voice.

 Jou Yin Teoh, Brunel University